 For MT4 build 574 and higher, this backtesting script names are suffixed with “_b574”.
-Therefor, you should be using RenkoBarsBacktesting_b574 and RenkoBarsBacktestingAlt_b574 scripts with the latest MT4 builds.
+Therefore, you should be using RangeBarsBacktesting_b574 and RangeBarsBacktestingAlt_b574 scripts with the latest MT4 builds.

 This backtesting method is mainly designed for backtesting EAs that use completed bars to calculate trading decisions.
 You should use the “Open prices only” model in MT4’s strategy tester.
 Scalping EAs and EAs that rely on inter-bar price action should be tested using tick data.